Tongan language

 Tongan (English pronunciation: /ˈtɒŋ(g)ən/ TONG-(g)ən; (Note: Both pronunciations are used in English, although the one without //ɡ// is preferred as it is closer to the Tongan pronunciation.
 In North America and the United Kingdom, both pronunciations are used, while the preferred pronunciation (i.e the one without //ɡ//) is almost always used in Australia, New Zealand and the Pacific Islands.) lea fakatonga) is an Austronesian language of the Polynesian branch native to the island nation of Tonga.
 It has around 187,000 speakers.
 It uses the word order verb–subject–object and, although primarily spoken, the written form uses Latin script.

 Related languages

 Tongan is one of the multiple languages in the Polynesian branch of the Austronesian languages, along with Hawaiian, Cook islander, Māori, and Tahitian, for example.
-Together with Niuean, Samoan, Uvean, Tokelauan and Tuvaluan.
-It forms the Tongic subgroup of Polynesian.
+Together with Niuean, and possibly Niuafo’ouan, it forms the Tongic subgroup of Polynesian.

 Tongan is unusual among Polynesian languages in that it has a so-called definitive accent.
 As with all Polynesian languages, Tongan has adapted the phonological system of proto-Polynesian.